The Thyroid-Fertility Connection You Need To Know About

 The reason this is so frustrating?
 We know that thyroid disorders are incredibly common, affecting one in 10 women, and that about 60% of people with a thyroid problem are unaware of their condition—and thus, unable to manage it appropriately.
 This is particularly heartbreaking in the context of fertility struggles, which may be a symptom of an unmanaged thyroid issue that conventional medical practitioners miss, thereby leading many women down a stressful path of potentially unnecessary fertility tests and treatments.

 As an integrative women's health practitioner, however, I have come to trust a woman's intuition—every woman who comes into my office with fertility issues gets a full thyroid health evaluation.

 How an underperforming thyroid can affect fertility.

-Hypothyroidism (or low thyroid function), especially the common autoimmune type called Hashimoto's thyroiditis, is often missed as a hidden cause of fertility struggles and miscarriage.
+Hypothyroidism (or low thyroid function), especially the common autoimmune type called Hashimoto's thyroiditis, is often missed as a hidden cause of fertility struggles and pregnancy loss.
 The fact is, the thyroid affects our reproductive system in a big way.
-Thyroid hormones are important in the regulation of the menstrual cycle, and imbalances in these hormones can cause amenorrhea (no periods) or irregular cycles, impair ovulation (making it difficult to conceive), and affect progesterone levels (increasing the risk of miscarriage).
+Thyroid hormones are important in the regulation of the menstrual cycle, and imbalances in these hormones can cause amenorrhea (no periods) or irregular cycles, impair ovulation (making it difficult to conceive), and affect progesterone levels (increasing the risk of pregnancy loss).
 And research supports this thyroid-fertility connection quite clearly: One study found that 76% of infertile women with hypothyroidism were able to conceive within six weeks to a year of receiving treatment for their thyroid condition.

 It's estimated that the prevalence of "subclinical hypothyroidism" (not quite full-blown hypothyroidism) in non-pregnant women of childbearing age is 4% to 8%, and these numbers likely underrepresent the problem.
 And knowing that you have high thyroid antibodies can be the first step in a holistic approach to increasing fertility—in the early stages of Hashimoto's, the thyroid's function may be variable and work well once a patient makes strategic lifestyle and dietary changes.

 Yet, with the current care model, doctors typically only treat hypothyroidism when the hormones are extremely off, not in the early stages when it could still affect your ability to conceive or maintain a healthy pregnancy.

 How to know if hypothyroidism is causing your fertility challenges.